mehdimerbah/BioinfoScripting/README.md

-# BIF244
+# Scripting for Bioinformatics
-Repository for BIF244 Introduction to Scripting class.
+Includes python notebooks for basic python and applications of scripting techniques for Bioinformatics data wrangling and analysis.

-## Python
+## Python Notebooks

-`Fibonacci.ipynb` is an interactive python notebook to show the difference in computational time to get the n'th Fibonacci number between the standard implementation and one using memoization.

-`knapsack.py` is an implementation of a Dynamic Programming solution to the [Knapsack](https://en.wikipedia.org/wiki/Knapsack_problem) problem.

-`Python Modules` Seqential modules for Python3 from scratch.
+Python modules from scratch.

-## Perl
+## Perl Scripts

-`Perl Modules` Perl modules from scratch.
+Basic Perl scripting.